Elon Musk says he has appointed new Twitter boss

 Mr Musk has been under pressure to name someone else to lead the company and focus on his other businesses.

-The billionaire, who also leads electric carmaker Tesla and rocket company SpaceX, had previously said he intended to put someone else in charge of Twitter.
+The billionaire, who also leads electric carmaker Tesla and rocket company SpaceX, Musk, said in November he expected to reduce his time at Twitter and eventually find a new leader.

 Last year, after a poll asking users of the platform whether he should step down, he joked: "No one wants the job who can actually keep Twitter alive."

-He told the BBC last month that his dog was running the company.
+He told the BBC last month that his dog was running the company, which he purchased only after a lawsuit forced him to go through with the deal.

+He has said he overpaid for the social media site, which has struggled to be profitable.

+Upon taking charge, Mr Musk immediately fired thousands of staff.
+His changes to content policy have also been controversial, including among the advertisers that were the site's main revenue-generators.

 Shares in Tesla jumped on the latest news.